 In a significant move for HHMI, the focus of the new initiative has shifted the locus of responsibility onto the schools — improving the structure of the curriculum and the way it’s delivered, for example, and adjusting school policies and procedures, training faculty, and improving the climate and culture.

 “Too many times we approach diversity with a deficit mindset in which interventions are aimed at ‘fixing the students,’” said David Asai, senior director for science education at HHMI.
 Instead, the new initiative focuses on the important work of making the culture of the institution more inclusive, he said.
 “We want to change the way schools do business.”
-[Scroll down or click the link for David Asai's new essay, A New Strategy to Build Capacity for Creativity]
+[Scroll down for David Asai’s new essay, A New Strategy to Build Capacity for Creativity]

 HHMI is awarding $1 million each to the 24 schools, which have all proposed plans for engaging more students in science at their campuses.
 The awards are part of the first round of the initiative.
 The second round of the competition is currently underway and results will be announced next spring.